Carnival In Crete, History and Tradition / Video

 The Greek Carnival, From History to Modernity

-Centuries later, echoes of history resound.
-The Venetian-inspired medieval carnival, with its masked revelry, still lingers in the collective memory.
-Yet, alongside exuberance, the Greeks honor their faith with solemnity.
-Orthodox rituals and festivals punctuate the year, connecting generations to their spiritual heritage.
+Centuries later, echoes of history resound, connecting generations to their spiritual heritage.
+The Venetian-inspired carnival, with its masked revelry, still lingers in the collective memory, while the Greeks honor their faith with solemnity through Orthodox rituals and folk festivals that punctuate the year.

 As winter wanes and spring tiptoes in, the Greeks embrace Apokries, affectionately known as “The Carnival.”
 This festive period aligns with both the astronomical calendar—the rebirth of nature—and the Christian-Orthodox Easter.
 Streets come alive with masquerades, music, and merriment.
 It’s a time when joy dances hand in hand with tradition.